dritter-sap/zibaldone/odb-graph-data-loader/README.md

 # OrientDB CSV data loader

 OrientDB provides several options, when it comes to loading larger amounts of graph data (check [1] for importing large amounts of JSON documents).
-We aim for loading CSV data, but the discussed options can be applied and the source code can be adapted to other formats.
+We aim for loading CSV data, but the discussed options can be applied to other formats.

 ### Approaches
 First, if the data consists of simple values like `long` data types, the [graph batch insert](http://orientdb.com/docs/3.0.x/java/Graph-Batch-Insert.html) can be used.